Toyeebah/Sky-Project/README.md

 #Task
-Set up a local Kubernetes Cluster on my machine
-Deploy and App to the cluster
+Set up a local Kubernetes Cluster on my machine, Deploy and App to the cluster,
-Send some load/traffic to the app
+Send some load/traffic to the app,
 Devise a solution to visualize the traffic sent.